mtyrvainen/rpi-server/README.md

 # rpi-server
-rpi-server is hobby project in which a Raspberry Pi is running web server and serving a web page from where you can click some buttons to make some LEDs dance.
-You can sometimes find it running [here](http://tyrvainen.hopto.org:3001/build). rpi-server is a Node.js backend, with some Python scripts, and it's combined with the [rpi-front](https://github.com/mtyrvainen/rpi-front) React front-end.
+**rpi-server** is hobby project in which a Raspberry Pi is running web server and serving a web page from where you can click some buttons to make some LEDs dance.
+You can sometimes find it running [here](http://tyrvainen.hopto.org:3001/build). **rpi-server** is a Node.js backend, with some Python scripts, and it's combined with the [**rpi-front**](https://github.com/mtyrvainen/rpi-front) React front-end.

-Please understand that this project is in no way a properly secure, ready-for-business-use, or follows any best practices.
-It was a learning journey for me and you can see that in the code.
+_Please understand that this project is in no way a properly secure, ready-for-business-use, or follows any best practices.
+It was a learning journey for me and you can see that in the code._

 ### 1. What do you need?
 If you want to run this project for yourself you will need:
-* Raspberry Pi (I'm using model 3B, your mileage may vary with other models)
+* a **Raspberry Pi** (I'm using model 3B, your mileage may vary with other models)
-* a camera for the RPi (something like [this](https://www.raspberrypi.org/products/camera-module-v2/))
+* a **camera** for the RPi (something like [this](https://www.raspberrypi.org/products/camera-module-v2/))
 * some LEDs and stuff

 ### 2. Preparing the RPi